 Q: Is the parade family-friendly?

 A: Yes, the parade is generally considered family-friendly.
-However, be aware that some participants may wear revealing clothing or engage in provocative behavior.
+On the flip side, be aware that some participants may wear revealing clothing or engage in provocative behavior.

 Q: Are there restrooms available along the parade route?